hmito/esj73web/home_en.md

 ## Important Notices

+- **Early-bird registration is available until 17th Feb., 13:00 JST.
+Please check [Registration Information](/registinfo_en#Registration-For-Participation) before applying.**
+    - Registration will be unavailable from February 17, 13:00 to February 20, 9:00 due to system maintenance.
+- **The [Conference Program](/program_en) and <a href="https://esj73.raku-con.com" target="_blank">Conference Online Platform (Raku-Raku Conference)</a> are now available.**
+- **[Presentation Guidelines](/presentation) have been updated.
+Please read carefully, as they contain important information for preparing your presentation.**
+- **[Attendance Information](/attendance), including notes for participants and venue details, has been posted.**

+### Upcoming Deadlines

+- **Abstract submission deadline: Tue.
+17th Feb., 23:59 JST.**
+- **Handling of presentation files differs depending on the presentation type.**
+    - **Poster Presentations**: All presenters must [upload their online poster](/presentation_en#Poster-Presentation) by 7th Mar.
+    - **Oral Presentations**: No pre-conference upload is required.
+However, presenters must [register their presentation file](/presentation_en#Oral-Presentations) in the Speaker Ready Room at the venue. **Please bring your file on a USB memory stick or CD-R.**
+    - For [presentation file handling in Symposiums, Workshops and Forums](/presentation_en#Symposia-Workshops-Forums) (whether files are collected in advance by organizers or presenters must bring their own PC), please contact the session organizer.

+## Update History

 - **Due to ongoing system migration work, registration for conference participation is currently unavailable.
 We plan to resume service on 6th Jan.
 2026.**
     - Early registration discount is available until 17th Feb.
 2026, 13:00 (JST).
 - **Applications for presentations and sessions are now closed.**